ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/ipexplorer/custom1.md

 Return to the `benchmark-package` directory of the software package.

-Note the folder names within `Systems` directory, which define the known simulations that the code can be run on.
+Note the folder names within the `Systems` directory, which define the known simulations that the code can be run on.

 ```output
 $ ls Systems/